Anne of Cleves: Wedding preparations

-Anne was initially to travel to England alone with her cortège-the death of her father prevented her brother and mother from traveling-but there were concerns about a beautiful, sheltered young woman who had never traveled by sea making such a journey, especially during the winter.
-She traveled from Düsseldorf to Cleves, and then to Antwerp where she was received by fifty English merchants.
+Anne was initially to travel to England alone with her cortège – the death of her father prevented her brother and mother from travelling – but there were concerns about a beautiful, sheltered young woman who had never travelled by sea making such a journey, especially during the winter.
+She travelled from Düsseldorf to Cleves, and then to Antwerp where she was received by fifty English merchants.

 Henry met her privately on New Year's Day 1540 at Rochester Abbey in Rochester on her journey from Dover.
 Henry and some of his courtiers, following a courtly-love tradition, went disguised into the room where Anne was staying.
-Eustace Chapuys reported:
+The chronicler Charles Wriothesley reported:

-[The King] so went up into the chamber where the said Lady Anne was looking out of a window to see the bull-baiting which was going on in the courtyard, and suddenly he embraced and kissed her, and showed her a token which the king had sent her for New Year’s gift, and she being abashed and not knowing who it was thanked him, and so he spoke with her.
+[The King] so went up into the chamber where the said Lady Anne was looking out of a window to see the bull-baiting which was going on in the courtyard, and suddenly he embraced and kissed her, and showed her a token which the king had sent her for New Year's gift, and she being abashed and not knowing who it was thanked him, and so he spoke with her.
 But she regarded him little, but always looked out the window .... and when the king saw that she took so little notice of his coming he went into another chamber and took off his cloak and came in again in a coat of purple velvet.
 And when the lords and knights saw his grace they did him reverence.